MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-multi-targeting-overview.md

 - When you open a project that targets an earlier version of the [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)], Visual Studio can automatically upgrade it or leave the target as-is.

-- When you create a project, you can specify the version of the .NET Frameworkthat you want to target.
+- When you create a project, you can specify the version of the .NET Framework that you want to target.

-- You can change the version of the .NET Frameworkthat an existing project targets.
+- You can change the version of the .NET Framework that an existing project targets.

-- You can target a different version of the .NET Frameworkin each of several projects in the same solution.
+- You can target a different version of the .NET Framework in each of several projects in the same solution.

-- When you change the version of the .NET Frameworkthat a project targets, [!INCLUDE[vs_current_short](../code-quality/includes/vs_current_short_md.md)] makes any required changes to references and configuration files.
+- When you change the version of the .NET Framework that a project targets, [!INCLUDE[vs_current_short](../code-quality/includes/vs_current_short_md.md)] makes any required changes to references and configuration files.

 When you work on a project that targets an earlier version of the [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)], Visual Studio dynamically changes the development environment, as follows: